 As part of our energy transition strategy, we're taking concrete action to further decarbonize our base operations.
-Our efforts have resulted in reductions in the total scope 1 and scope 2 emissions intensity of 35 percent from 2017 to 2020.
 With our new GHG targets in place, our focus and commitment continues to accelerate.

 Pursuing energy transition opportunities

 To make a lasting and meaningful impact on climate change, we must look beyond our own operations and work to reduce greenhouse gas emissions across our value chain.
 In parallel with our efforts to decarbonize our base business, we are pursuing new low-carbon services and business models that leverage our current asset base and support our customers.
 We are currently exploring the potential to provide customers with low-carbon and/or biofuel feedstock, hydrogen infrastructure, and carbon capture and storage options.